Read This First

 Prompt 3: If there are other sources of knowledge outside of science, what is the non-scientific way to validate the veracity of those sources?

-The section turns on Aesthetic and Artistic Criteria.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Aesthetic and Artistic Criteria in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 Philosophy and Mathematics